-Not all of us are lucky enough to have a scenic view from our windows.
+Not all of us are lucky enough to have a scenic view.
 This is a common problem in homes located in tight spaces.
 Fortunately, there are various ways you can deal with this issue.

-Curtains often come in sets of two and both fabrics should be used for a single window.
-A double-curtain window lets the curtains to be tied back, cracked, or let down completely.
-To have more control with the natural light that enters a room, you can but a set of sheer white curtains to hang with your thick curtains.
+Curtains often come in sets of two, and both fabrics should be used for a single window.
+A double-curtain window allows for the curtains to be tied back, cracked or let down completely.
+To have more control with the natural light that enters a room, you can add a set of sheer white curtains to hang with your thick curtains.

 Use Indoor Plants

 You can also line pots with snake plants on the floor facing the window or in the window sill.
-Another idea you should consider is putting a narrow console table against the window where you can place some pots of indoor blooms.
+Another idea is putting a narrow console table against the window where you can place some pots of indoor blooms.